sebastian-nagel/pywb-wiki/PyWb-Architecture-and-Design.md

 pywb currently supports the CDX format, which is a plain text format where each capture is represent by a multi line field.

 pywb can connect via HTTP to a *RemoteCDXServer* which returns a stream of filtered CDX lines for a given query.
-This allows for pywb to run on a machine separate from the index, provided the index is accessible via a cdx server.
+This allows for pywb to run on a machine separate from the index, provided the index is accessible via a cdx server. pywb is currently compatible with the existing wayback cdx server at [wayback-cdx-server](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server)

-#### CDX Server
+#### Embedded CDX Server

 pywb contains a full CDX server *LocalCDXServer* which can search, sort, filter and query CDX files locally stored and return a stream of cdx text lines to pywb.

-This component is more general than requirements of pywb and will probably be moved to a subpackage to allow standalone use as a WSGI app.
+This component is more general than requirements (a reimplementation of [wayback-cdx-server](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server) of pywb and will soon be moved to a subpackage to allow standalone use as a WSGI app.

 #### Exclusions